apache/pulsar/site2/website/versioned_docs/version-2.10.0/security-jwt.md

 ```

-Enter this command to generate base64 encoded private key.
+Enter this command to generate a base64 encoded private key.

 ```shell